 Anyway, check out the DIY Fairy House tutorial on JenniferMaker.com, but the patterns are in the April 2019 section of my Paper Glitter Glue library.
 If you would like the PDF or SVG pattern, just subscribe to my blog so you can get the password and download the pattern.
 Or type in the password on the entry to the library page if you already have it.

 And you can read more about her A CUT ABOVE course here.
-Jennifer gives you a great introduction to the course so you know exactly what to expect.
+In the course Jennifer gives you a great introduction to the course so you know exactly what to expect.